Draft Urban Forest Strategy 2018-2023

 Speaking of pocket parks, the strategy mentions these in passing.
 They are a left over from a somewhat discredited design guideline and are generally under-utilised spaces which could, in some instances, be used as community gardens, especially in subdivisions where land area is around 330 sq m and there's no room for a vegetable garden.
 While a community garden might not immediately align with an Urban forest strategy, they are part and parcel of parks management.

-Jang53 almost 6 years ago
+Jang53 over 6 years ago

 Agree with the idea of increasing the number of trees in the area, disagree with the idea of removing dead trees since these provide an important habitat for insect and bird life.
 An integrated approach to tree growth and the role of trees in the wider ecosystem is needed.
 Will the strategy include stopping residents from removing large trees on their property?
 Often seems to happen in our area that when an old house is knocked down the block is blitzed and old tree growth allowed to be removed to make way for a huge house and concreted block.
 Having 'corridors' of native flora for native fauna is important.
 Melbourne is pioneering this concept in an urban setting.
 Check it out.

-SB almost 6 years ago
+SB over 6 years ago